ForgeRock/forgeops-cli/docs/forgeops_status_operators.md

-## forgeops delete ds
+## forgeops status operators

-Remove the ForgeRock DS operator
+Verify that operators are installed and ready

 ### Synopsis

-    Remove the ForgeRock ds-operator:
-    * Delete the ds-operator deployment
+	    Checks to ensure that required operators are installed and ready.

 ```
-forgeops delete ds [flags]
+forgeops status operators [flags]
 ```

 ### Examples

 ```

-    # Delete the ds-operator from the cluster.
+		# check for operators in any namespaces
-    forgeops delete ds
+		forgeops status operators
+		# check for operators in single namespace
+		forgeops status operators --all-namespaces=false

 ```

 ### Options

 ```
+  -A, --all-namespaces   Default: true.
+If present, list the requested object(s) across all namespaces.
+Namespace in current context is ignored even if specified with --namespace. (default true)
-  -h, --help   help for ds
+  -h, --help             help for operators
 ```

 ### Options inherited from parent commands